 Retirees not recalled to active duty, but being tried by court-martial, may wear the military uniform designated for the court-martial or civilian clothing commensurate with the attire of civilian counsel, as stated in Rule 12.1.

-The accused and defense counsel are responsible for ensuring that the accused is properly attired.
+The accused and defense counsel are responsible for ensuring that an accused not in confinement is properly attired.

 Rule 10.3: Inmate Participants.